Flexiana/framework/doc/contribution.md

 ## Generating API Docs

-This is done with using [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) and a forked version of [Codox](https://github.com/Flexiana/codox).
+This is done with [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) and a forked version of [Codox](https://github.com/Flexiana/codox).

-We're using mermaid-cli for render UML-diagrams in markdown files, see the `doc/conventions_template.md` for example.
+We're using mermaid-cli to render UML-diagrams in markdown files, see the `doc/conventions_template.md` for example.
 These files need to be added to the `/script/build-docs.sh` .
 For using it you need to have `npx`.

 Codox is forked because markdown anchors aren't converted to HTML anchors in the official release.
-For use, you need to
+To use it you need

 ```shell
 git clone git@github.com:Flexiana/codox.git